adrianomoraes/k5_spectrum_viewer/README.md

 [![A link to the K5Viewer demo video](assets/screenshot.png)](https://youtu.be/BLnvxmcPg08)

-**This fork** introduces many new fesatures to the original K5 viewer, but all based on the original capabilities of receiving screen frames from the com port using a programming cable like the Baofeng.
-It has a custom and significantly more robust **Anchor-Based OCR Engine**.
+The main upgrade in this K5 viewer fork is a custom, much more robust Anchor-Based OCR Engine along with the waterfall view and session recording capabilities.
+It still uses the original method of pulling screen frames from the COM port with a programming cable, but now with added features.

 > **Important Note:** K5Viewer is **NOT a remote control tool**.
 It is a passive *screenreader* and data logger.
 It cannot transmit, change frequencies, or modify settings on your radio.
 Its sole purpose is to read, display, and record the data from the radio's screen.